10 Simple Tricks to Accelerate Your Sales Pipeline

 6. Align Content and Reward with the Sales Cycle

-There’s a natural progression within the sales funnel, and leads will have to advance through each stage at some point.
+There’s a natural progression within the marketing funnel, and leads will have to advance through each stage at some point.
 Make sure that you’re supplying them with the necessary information they need throughout their journey that’s relevant to each step of the buying process.

 Start by establishing brand awareness and credibility, then work on serving up your offerings once the prospect has enough knowledge.
 Make sure that with each piece of content you offer, you’re letting them know what they can do from there to move them further into the funnel.

 Content with thought-leadership can be integrated into promotional offerings.
 Balance educational content by showcasing your products and services.
-Once you’ve convinced them and passed them on to Sales, they’ll be much closer to making that all-important purchase decision.
+Once you’ve convinced them and passed them on to sales, they’ll be much closer to making that all-important purchase decision.

 7. Personalize Everything